Basic Statistics with R

 Moments of a distribution

-The mean value of a distribution is computed by summing all the data points and dividing by their total number.
+The mean value of a distribution is computed by summing all the data points and dividing the sum by the number of data points.

 By the same logic, the variance of the population is computed as,